Getting the most out

 By Angela Civitella

 Many of us have taken part in brainstorming sessions.
-These are commonly used to generate ideas, and to come up with a creative solution to a problem.
+These are commonly used to generate ideas and to come up with a creative solution to a problem.

 What can often happen during a brainstorming session, however, is that key players on the team speak up and express their ideas.
 Everyone else then enters the discussion about those few ideas, and they reach a consensus on the solution – without considering many other ideas that could have been generated.

-Others may say nothing at all because they fear their ideas are simply too outrageous or bold.
+Others may say nothing because they fear their ideas are simply too outrageous or bold.
 People with stronger personality types may loudly push and defend their ideas, without listening to others’ suggestions.
 And “conservative” people may tend to propose only safe alternatives.

 Some members of the group may not speak up because they’re shy, or are afraid that their suggestions may be rejected.